 This policy provides for the systematic review, retention, and disposition of documents and records received, created, or maintained by Ithaca College in connection with College business.
-This policy is designed for: effective record retention to preserve the College’s archival records; to enhance compliance with federal and state laws and regulations; to eliminate accidental or innocent destruction of records; and to facilitate the College’s operations by promoting efficiency and maximizing the availability of valuable storage space.
+This policy is designed for: effective record retention to preserve the College’s archival records; to enhance compliance with federal and state laws and regulations; to ensure compliance with the Payment Card Industry Data Security Standards (PCI DSS); to eliminate accidental or innocent destruction of records; and to facilitate the College’s operations by promoting efficiency and maximizing the availability of valuable storage space.

 This policy applies to all records and documents, including both original documents and reproductions generated in the course of the College’s operations.
 It applies to records stored electronically and on microform as well as paper records.
 Duplicate or multiple copies of records retained in locations other than official repositories must be disposed of in compliance with the College Record Retention Schedule.